terminaldweller/cgrep/README.md

 ### Cygwin
 You will need `libclang-devel, libllvm-devel, clang, libiconv-devel`.

+### Good Ole' Makefiles
+**NOTE:the monolithic libtooling library is not supported with the good ole makefiles.
+Look down below at Cmake for that.**<br/>
 Assuming you have the llvm/clang libraries (the build file will read your llvm options using `llvm-config` so make sure it's in path), just run:

 ```bash